TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-application-signin-aadsts-70001.md

 In order to enable user sign-in for this application, please follow the steps below:

-**Step1**: Sign-in into Azure Portal as a global administrator or another role that is able to manage this application.
+**Step1**: Sign-in to Azure Portal as a global administrator or another role that is able to manage this application.

 **Step2**: Navigate to Azure Active Directory, and on the list of Enterprise applications, find the application for which you want to
            enable federated single sign-on.